krchowon/K-NN-Introduction/README.md

   # Sensitivity Analysis
-  The accuracy of the algorithm seems healthy but we can see how sensitive these results are to the choice of K
+  The accuracy of the algorithm seems healthy but we would like to see how sensitive these results are to the choice of K

   <IMG src="https://github.com/krchowon/K-NN-Introduction/blob/master/out/KSensitivity.bmp">
     K Nearest Neighbours appears very sensitive to choice of K. Shape of accuracy across choice of N has large variance in accuracy.
 However, the algorithm seems optimal around 5-7 nearest neighbours.